FAQ for International Students

 How will summer or fall classes be offered?

-At this time no decisions have been made about the summer or fall semesters.
+Summer A, C, and E sessions will be online learning only.
+At this time no decision has been announced about the remaining Summer B session or Fall 2020 semesters.
 When a decision has been made, that will be communicated to all students.

 What if I live off-campus and am having trouble paying my rent?